insilica/gdc-spark-gitbook/examples/hypothesis_generation/borg.md

   3. **Derive** biological entity importance for predicting clinical target
   4. **Filter** by current knowledge of biological entities

-In this example we perform these steps by:
+In this example we perform these steps for finding genes in colorectal cancer:

 1. **Collect** RNA-Seq biospecimen data for patients with Colorectal cancer
 2. **Group** patients according to tumor stage